yashaswi2000/tag-security/assessments/projects/emissary-ingress/emissary-ingress-security-self-assessment.md

 - Emissary-ingress could not natively support third user authentication.
 - Emissary-ingress primarily concerns itself with the administration of incoming external traffic at the boundary and may not have direct authority over or ensure the security of internal network connections.
 - Emissary-ingress does not provide encryption key management for apps.
+- Emissary-ingress does not focus on Certificate configuration/management and its recommended to use [Cert-managers](https://www.getambassador.io/docs/edge-stack/latest/howtos/cert-manager#using-cert-manager)

 ## Self-Assessment Use